ad

 • School Programs

-• Provide a signed sobriety declaration (form provided by the College)
+• Provide a signed sobriety declaration (form provided by the College); and

-• Be at least 18 years of age prior to admission (19 for out-of-province)
+• Be at least 18 years of age prior to admission (19 for out of province); and

 • Transfer your skills to a wide range of social service settings